-- 6. With respect to the mandate to "prepare, support and carry out follow-up activities from (...)
-Meetings of the States Parties", a significant effort was undertaken throughout 2011 in support of Cambodia as it prepared to host and preside over the 11MSP.
-The ISU hosted Cambodian delegations in March, May, September and November in Geneva for detailed discussions on preparations.
-In April, the ISU carried out a mission to Siem Reap to continue these discussions and to support a national preparatory event.
-In August the ISU carried out a joint planning mission to Phnom Penh with the UN Officer for Disarmament Affairs.
-It should be noted that none of the ISU's support consistent with its mandate to "prepare, support and carry out follow-up activities from formal and informal meetings under the Convention including Meetings of the States Parties (...)" duplicates any responsibilities which, by tradition, are executed by the UNODA. - 7.
-In September the ISU participated in a regional seminar in Phnom Penh that was intended to build interest in the Convention in advance of the 11MSP and co-organized a press seminar in Phnom Penh.
-In addition, the ISU provided ongoing advice on communications aspects related to the 11MSP, maintained the website www.11msp.org and, on 18 November, briefed the Geneva-based press gallery on the 11MSP. - 8.
-From 28 November to 3 December, the ISU supported the President, host country and individual delegations at the 11MSP in Phnom Penh, including by the ISU Director serving as the President's Executive Coordinator, ISU staff advising delegations on ways to participate in the 11MSP, collaborating with the ICBL in organising the 11MSP's informal session marking two decades of the anti-landmines movement, and coordinating the allocation of space for side events. - 9.
-With respect to the mandate to "provide substantive and other support to the President, President-Designate Co-Chairs and Co-Rapporteurs in their work related to all such meetings", the ISU assisted the Co-Chairs in dozens of small group meetings to help them in elaborating strategies for the year and in preparing the Intersessional Work Programme, in supporting their preparations for the 20-24 June 2011 meetings of the Standing Committees and in providing substantive and other support at these meetings. - 10.
-The ISU's support to the Co-Chairs of the Standing Committee on Mine Clearance included organising a one day seminar in March for representatives of national authorities of States Parties implementing Article 5. - 11.
-The ISU, on behalf of the Co-Chairs of the Standing Committee on Victim Assistance, again organised parallel programmes for victim assistance experts for the June 2011 meetings of the Standing Committees and the 11MSP. - 12.
-The ISU provided support in particular to the President, who also serves as the Chair of the Standing Committee on Resources Cooperation and Assistance, in organising an international symposium on cooperation and assistance as concerns victim assistance, which took place in Tirana from 30 May to 1 June.
+- 6. In September the ISU participated in a regional seminar in Phnom Penh that was intended to build interest in the Convention in advance of the 11MSP and co-organized a press seminar in Phnom Penh.
+In addition, the ISU provided ongoing advice on communications aspects related to the 11MSP, maintained the website www.11msp.org and, on 18 November, briefed the Geneva-based press gallery on the 11MSP. - 7.
+With respect to the mandate to "provide substantive and other support to the President, President-Designate Co-Chairs and Co-Rapporteurs in their work related to all such meetings", the ISU assisted the Co-Chairs in dozens of small group meetings to help them in elaborating strategies for the year and in preparing the Intersessional Work Programme, in supporting their preparations for the 20-24 June 2011 meetings of the Standing Committees and in providing substantive and other support at these meetings. - 8.
+The ISU's support to the Co-Chairs of the Standing Committee on Mine Clearance included organising a one day seminar in March for representatives of national authorities of States Parties implementing Article 5. - 9.
+The ISU, on behalf of the Co-Chairs of the Standing Committee on Victim Assistance, again organised parallel programmes for victim assistance experts for the June 2011 meetings of the Standing Committees and the 11MSP. - 10.
+The ISU provided support in particular to the President, who also serves as the Chair of the Standing Committee on Resources Cooperation and Assistance, in assisting in organising an international symposium on cooperation and assistance as concerns victim assistance, which took place in Tirana from 30 May to 1 June. - 11.
+In support of the Presidency, the ISU Director accompanied the 10MSP President to Vienna for a presentation by the President to the 650th plenary meeting of the OSCE's Forum for Security and Cooperation.
+In addition, the ISU Director supported the President at meetings with OSCE Permanent Representatives and called upon the head of disarmament of the Austrian Foreign Ministry. - 12.
+While it certainly is within the mandate that the ISU shall "prepare, support and carry-out follow-up activities" from formal meetings of the Convention, it was not foreseen that the ISU would be called upon as extensively as it has been to provide information in support of the processes related to a new ISU agreement and ISU funding models, to make arrangements for meetings, to cover the costs of these meetings, to provide a venue for and assist in organizing